An Integrated Approach to Transforming the City and its Neighborhoods

 The Economic Growth element proposes strategies to grow Detroit’s economy for all Detroiters by supporting economic sectors in Detroit that have already shown success in job creation including digital and creative jobs, industrial employment and entrepreneurship, and attracts new residents and businesses.

-The Land Use element offers strategies that take into account current realities and future needs of Detroit’s land.
-The strategies follow the zones in the Strategic Framework that offer guidance on best uses of land with consideration of vacancy rates and land use according to three characteristics: neighborhood, industrial and landscape.
+The Land Use element offers strategies that take into account Detroit land’s current realities and future needs.
+Following zones found in the Strategic Framework, these strategies offer guidance on the best uses of land while considering vacancy rates and the type of landscape based on three characteristics (neighborhood, industrial and landscape).

 The City Systems element addresses reforms to the service delivery systems throughout the city including water, waste, energy, and lighting and transportation.

-The Neighborhood element provides strategies to create a diverse range of neighborhood styles and choices that will appeal to a wide variety of people, while also strengthening all neighborhoods across the city.
+The Neighborhood element provides strategies to create a diverse range of neighborhood styles and choices that appeal to a wide variety of people while strengthening all Detroit neighborhoods.
 Quality-of-life issues are addressed with a set of citywide strategies that affect all Detroiters.

-The foundation of all of the planning elements and the single most important factor in determining successful implementation of the Strategic Framework is Civic Capacity.
-Detroit Future City’s is committed to participatory implementation, in which the organization and its partners engage in multiple layers simultaneously from individuals and neighborhoods, to sector-based activity to systemic reforms.
+DFC is committed to participatory implementation, where the organization and its partners engage in multiple layers simultaneously from individuals and neighborhoods to sector-based activity to systemic reforms.